 • You need to account for all incomes and expenses for your business

-• You are legible to pay state and federal taxes
+• You are eligible to pay state and federal taxes

 • You must have a sales tax license and collect sales tax